-Dental practices are unique.
-Very few businesses in the world enjoy an unwritten-yet-accepted expectation that customers (patients) voluntarily walk through their door a minimum of twice a year!
+Optometry practices are unique.
+Very few businesses in the world enjoy an unwritten-yet-accepted expectation that customers (or in your case, patients) voluntarily walk through their door on a regular basis!
 It's cool.
 This captured, face-to-face audience is a content marketer's dream.
 Are you leveraging this opportunity?